openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   .. code-block::

     (otx) ...$ otx train MaskRCNN-ResNet50 \
-                      --train-data-roots  /home/<username>/training_extensions/tests/assets/car_tree_bug \
+                      --train-data-roots data/car_tree_bug \
-                      --val-data-roots /home/<username>/training_extensions/tests/assets/car_tree_bug \
+                      --val-data-roots data/car_tree_bug \
                       params --learning_parameters.num_iters 8

   The above command also creates an ``otx-workspace-INSTANCE_SEGMENTATION``, just like running build.
 This also updates ``data.yaml`` with data-specific commands.

   For more information, see :doc:`quick start guide <../../../get_started/quick_start_guide/cli_commands>`

-3. Next, we need to create
+3. Next, we need to update
-train/validation sets.
+train/validation set configuration in ``data.yaml``.

 To simplify the command line functions calling, we may create a ``data.yaml`` file with annotations info and pass it as a ``--data`` parameter.
 The content of the ``otx-workspace-INSTANCE_SEGMENTATION/data.yaml`` for dataset should have absolute paths and will be similar to that:

 .. note::

+  When a workspace is created, ``data.yaml`` is always generated.

   You can modify the required arguments in ``data.yaml`` or use the command to provide the required arguments.

 .. code-block::